If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 Here are a couple of things you will learn in this guide:

-• How to find and register a near-to-perfect blog name.
+- How to find and register a near-perfect blog name.

 Building a WordPress blog today is easier compared to the early days of blogging.
-Unlike in early 2000, you no longer need to know a thing about coding to create a website.
+Unlike in the early 2000s, you no longer need to know a thing about coding to create a website.

 Anyone can create a blog and succeed with it using free online resources.
 You don’t have to be technical or spend thousands of dollars to run an online business.